Rainbow-Dreamer/sf2_loader/README.md

                   format='wav',
                   fixed_decay=False,
                   other_effects=None,
-                  clear_program_change=True)
+                  clear_program_change=True,
+                  length=None,
+                  extra_length=None,
+                  track_lengths=None,
+                  track_extra_lengths=None)

 # current_chord: musicpy piece instance

-# decay: the decay time for the tracks of the piece instance, which is musicpy chord
+# decay: the decay time for the tracks of the piece instancewhich is musicpy chord
-# instance, note that this decay time will be applied to every track
+# instance), note that if this decay time is a list or a tuple,
+# then it will be treated as the decay time for each track separately,
+# otherwise it will be applied to each track.
+If you want to pass the same list
+# to each track, you need to pass a list of lists which elements are identical.

 # track - other_effects: same as play_chord